Where is Albania located?

 What continent is Albania on?

 Where is Albania?
 What continent is it on?
 Where Albania is located?
 Many people ask us these questions.

-Albania is a 28,748 km² area located on the Balkan Peninsula.
-This means it is located on the European continent.
-Albania is a beautiful country enjoying a Mediterranean climate pretty much like the one you might experience in southern Italy.
+Albania has a 28,748 km² area and is located on the Balkan Peninsula and the Balkan Peninsula is part of the European continent.
+Albania is actually a very beautiful country enjoying a Mediterranean climate pretty much like the one you might experience in southern Italy.

 Which countries lie along Albania’s borders?